osg-htc/docs/docs/compute-element/hosted-ce.md

     through email at [help@opensciencegrid.org](help@opensciencegrid.org)

-## Which Science Communities and Institutions am I supporting?
+## Which Science Communities and Institutions am I Supporting?

 The OSG provides monitoring to view which communities are accessing your site, their fields of science, and home institution.
 Below is an example of the monitoring views that will be available for your cluster.